[Updated June 17th, 2020]

 When it comes to seeing which firm has the best offer, you have two choices.

-The first route is to find companies who provide property management near your city.
+The first route is to find companies who provide rental management near you.
 You can ask friends for referrals or search the web for firms.
-Next, you need to call each manager and see what type of service they provide and review their fees.
+Reviews on Yelp or Google are skewed because tenants provide a lot of negativity.
+Next, you need to call each property manager and see what type of service they provide and review their fees.
 Once you have all this information, you can compare each firm to find the one that looks best.

 The second option is much simpler, more effective, and takes less time.
-Just list your property on Burbz and tell managers what type of service you need.
-Property management firms in your area will send you proposals that outline their services and property management fees.
+Create a Request For Proposal on Burbz and tell managers what type of service you need.
+Property managers in your area will send you proposals that outline their services and property management fees.
 You can compare all offers right from your dashboard and ask more questions if needed.
 It is the best way to compare property managers for free.